SK-Yang/viking-remover/README.md

 # viking-remover
-A simple batch script that could help you to disable and remove W32.viking worm
+A simple batch script that could help you to disable and remove W32.viking worm.

+Note: this batch won't help you to recover those infected files.